Introduction

 Vyas Gufa: Where The Mahabharata Was Composed

-According to Hindu legend, Vyas Gufa Badrinath is the place where Sage Ved Vyasa dictated the epic Mahabharata, along with 18 Puranas and Vedas.
+According to Hindu legend, Vyas Gufa in Mana Village is a place where Sage Ved Vyasa dictated the epic Mahabharata, along with 18 Puranas and Vedas.
 Rishi Ved Vyas chose this serene place because of its divine vibrations and environment.

-These ancient caves are naturally formed and hold great spiritual importance.
+These ancient caves, Vyas Gufa and Ganesh Gufa, are naturally formed and hold great spiritual importance.
 You can still feel the calmness and the vibration of the scriptures that were created thousands of years ago.

 Vyas Gufa Badrinath architecture is primarily a combination of natural cave formation and rock-cut elements.
 It is decorated with sacred sculptures and inscriptions.